chrishamblin7/viscnn/README.md

 `python setup_scripts/download_from_gdrive.py`

-If setup.py fails to set up your environment for any reason, try setting it up manually using `subgraph_visualizer_pip_requirements.txt` as the requirements file.
+If setup.py fails to set up your environment for any reason, try setting it up manually using `setup_scripts/subgraph_visualizer_pip_requirements.txt` as the requirements file.

 ## Launching the Visualizer Tool
 With your setup virtual environment activated, run: